 2) Organise yourself the night before

-Before you head to bed though make sure that everything is prepared the night before your wedding.
+Before you head to bed though make sure that everything is prepared for your wedding day.
 Lay out your dress, shoes and accessories.
 Make sure that all the labels are cut off your items and you could do this for the bridesmaids as well.
-This can also make the photographers job much easier as everything is prepared for them so they won't be asking you where so and so is.
+This can also make the photographers job much easier as everything is prepared for them so they won’t be asking you where so and so is.
 Also if you are doing your own make up then make sure that you have this all laid out ready for your big day as well.

 4) Hire a wedding day co-ordinator

 You have enough going on on your wedding day without having to worry about timings or what’s happening next.
 I recommend that you use a ‘day of co-ordinator’ as they can make the day run smoothly and you can just concentrate on actually getting married.

 Remember there are only 2 of you.
 You can’t organise everything on the day, so make sure that you get help from friends and family.
 Assign different people certain jobs but make sure that you trust them to do that job properly as otherwise you could just add extra stress to the day.

 You aren’t the first couple ever to get married.
 Talk to friends, family, work colleagues, random strangers on the street (on second thoughts don’t do that last one) about what they were worried or stressed about on their wedding day and how they dealt with it or how they wished they’d dealt with it.
 Even though there are only 2 people getting married they are lots of people around you who would be more than happy to support you.

 This is a simple one but probably the most important.
 At the end of the day (I’m starting to sound like a footballer being interviewed) your wedding day isn’t about the dresses that your bridesmaids are wearing or if your floral decorations are perfect, it’s about the fact that two people are declaring their love for each other in front of those who mean the most to them.
 If you keep this in mind then everything else will seem insignificant and just a nice to have.